more1643127748/GraphOMNI/README.md

 ### 🔒 Closed-Source Model Evaluation

-In our project, we used batchapi to evaluate some closed source models.
+In our project, we used batchapi to evaluate some closed-sourced models.
 The pipeline is as follows:

-If you want to evaluate a specified combination of parameters (including Tasks Models Prompt Modes Serialization Formats and Difficulty), you can simply run
+If you want to evaluate a specified combination of parameters (including Tasks, Models, Prompt Modes, Serialization Formats and Difficulty), you can simply run
 ```
 python batchapi_openai_6tasks.py
 ```